microsoftgraph/msgraph-sdk-java/CONTRIBUTING.md

 ## Submit pull requests for trivial changes

-If you are making a change that does not affect the interface components and does not affect other downstream callers, feel free to make a pull request against the __dev__ branch.
-The dev branch will be updated frequently.
+If you are making a change that does not affect the interface components and does not affect other downstream callers, feel free to make a pull request against the __main__ branch.
+The main branch will be updated frequently.

 Revisions of this nature will result in a 0.0.X change of the version number.